Pictureflect/pictureflect-parital-source/README.md

 # Pictureflect Partial Source
-Some of the more generic source code from Pictureflect Photo Viewer
+Some of the more generic source code from Pictureflect Photo Viewer.